zulip/zulip/docs/production/authentication-methods.md

 - This implementation doesn't support using `SessionIndex` to limit which sessions are affected; in IdP-initiated Logout it always terminates all logged-in sessions for the user identified in the `NameID`.
-  In SP-initiated Logout this simply means that Zulip does not include `SessionIndex` in the `LogoutRequest` to the IdP - however, that doesn't seem to cause any undesired behavior with Keycloak.
 - SAML Logout in a configuration where your IdP handles authentication for multiple organizations is not yet supported.